My Dinner

 • with grilled meats such as Schwenkbraten or Grillfackeln

 This creamy potato salad with eggs and mayo will last in the fridge for about a day.
-Unfortunately, potato salad with mayonnaise has a short shelf-life.
-So if you want a cold German potato salad with mayonnaise, I suggest just adding in the mayonnaise an hour before serving and letting it cool down in the fridge.
-So you can prepare the salad a day before, minus the mayonaise.
+Unfortunately, potato salad with mayonnaise (affiliate link) has a short shelf life.
+So if you want a cold German potato salad with mayonnaise (affiliate link), I suggest adding in the mayonnaise (affiliate link) just an hour before serving and letting it cool down in the fridge.
+You can prepare the salad a day before, minus the mayonnaise (affiliate link).

-It is not recommended that you freeze potato salad with a mayonnaise dressing.
+It is not recommended that you freeze potato salad with a mayonnaise (affiliate link) dressing.

 More German Salad Recipes